mixmastamyk/e2/readme.rst

     >>> env.QT_ACCESSIBILITY
     Entry('QT_ACCESSIBILITY', '1')

-    >>> env.QT_ACCESSIBILITY.bool
+    >>> env.QT_ACCESSIBILITY.truthy
     True

     >>> env = Environment(writable=True)
     >>> env.QT_ACCESSIBILITY = '0'          # set to '0'

-    >>> env.QT_ACCESSIBILITY.bool
+    >>> env.QT_ACCESSIBILITY.truthy
     False

-As always, standard tests or ``bool()`` on the entry can be done to check for standard string "truthiness."
+As always, standard tests or ``bool()`` on the entry can be done to check for string "truthiness."
-Such a test would return True on the string '0'.
+Such a test checks if the string is empty or not, and would return True on '0'.

 Paths